ItsSahilXd/Scenario/README.md

 > Scenario is the most Advanced telegram bot to manage your groups.
 Demo bot - @anonymous_4_robot

-> To update your app on heroku use /update command!
+> To update your app on heroku use /update command if error use /gitpull

 ## How To Deploy
 <details>